Frequently Asked Questions

 What is the time commitment per class?

 Online classes take as much time as regular on-campus classes.
 You need to set aside sufficient time for study.
 Plan to spend at least as much time working on the assignments and studying as you would with a traditional course.
-Note that some students report spending even more time for online classes than for traditional ones.
-Time that you need to devote to a 3-credit course will be approximately 12 hours a week.
+Note that some students report spending even more time for online classes than on traditional ones.
+The time that you need to devote to a 3-credit course will be approximately 12 hours a week.

 What is the cost of the HIT program?